 According to Article 7 of the SC, parties are required to develop a National Implementation Plan (NIP) to demonstrate how the country will implement the obligations under the SC.
 The Party should transmit the NIP to the COP within two years of the date on which the Convention entered into force for the country.
-The People's Democratic Republic of Algeria ratified the SC on September 22, 2006 and submitted its National Implementation Plan (NIP) to the SC Secretariat on October 6, 2007.
-The NIP was developed between 2002 and 2006 by the national government through the Ministry of Land Planning and Environment (MATE) with assistance from UNIDO, to address the initial twelve POPs.
-MATE has been nominated by the national Government to act as the focal point for all environment related conventions, and its authorized to develop co-operation with other ministreis on environmental issues, including enforcement of updated legislation, monitoring and evaluation of projects.
+Eritrea ratified the SC on March 15, 2005 and submitted its National Implementation Plan (NIP) to the SC Secretariat in July, 2012.
+The NIP was developed through the Ministry of Land, Water and Environment (MoLWE) with assistance from UNIDO, to address the initial twelve POPs.
+MoLWE has been nominated by the national Government to act as the focal point for all environment related conventions, and its authorized to develop co-operation with other ministreis on environmental issues, including enforcement of updated legislation, monitoring and evaluation of projects.

 Parties have been further requested to review and update their NIPs, as specified by a decision of the COP.
 Among others the addition of chemicals to the Annexes is a factor that leads to the need to review and update the original NIP for a Party.
-Thus, most Parties to the Convention will have to review, update and submit their NIPs within two years of the date of entry into force of the amendments to the COP (August 2012).
+Thus, most Parties to the Convention were to review, update and submit their NIPs within two years of the date of entry into force of the amendments to the COP (August 2012).
 The SC was amended at the 5th meeting of the COP (April 2011) to include Endosulfan in Annex A, with specific exemptions.
 Hence, Endosulfan will also be covered.
+The targeted submission date of the reviewed and updated NIP will be 12 months after the project execution starts in the country.

-The NIP update process will enable the country to establish inventories of products and articles containing new POPs and to identify industrial processes where new POPs are employed or unintentionally produced.
-The NIP will be updated by engaging existing national coordination mechanism and capacities established during the development of the original NIP, including a National Steering Committee (NSC).
-Relevant ministries and stakeholders dealing with new POPs management will be involved (e.g. on electronic appliances).
+The NIP update process will enable Eritrea to establish inventories of products and articles containing new POPs and to identify industrial processes where new POPs are employed or unintentionally produced.
+The NIP update will build on existing national coordination mechanism and capacities established during the development of the original NIP, including a National Steering Committee (NSC) involving relevant ministries and stakeholders dealing with POPs management, and will be strengthened by involving additional stakeholders and experts on new POPs (e.g. on electronic appliances).
+The POPs unit, including a director regulatory attending international POPs meetings, will be re-used for this NIP review and update.
+Eritrea will provide in-kind contribution to this project.

-UNIDO will engage MATE as the national executing organization to provide services and perform the work agreed in a subcontract where Terms of Reference (TOR) will be prepared after project approval.
-MATE will nominate a high-level official as the chair of the National Sterring Committee (NSC).
-A National Project Coordinator (NPC) will be hired by MATE under the subcontract to perform the administration of the project on a national level.
+UNIDO will engage MoLWE as the national executing organization to provide services and perform the work agreed in a sub-contract and detailed in the Terms of Reference (TOR), which will be prepared after project approval.
+A national project coordinator will be hired by MoLWE under the sub-contract.
 UNIDO will oversee the implementation and administration of the project through an assigned project manager.

-As the country has already gained some experience in conducting inventories and drafting action plans for the elimination of pesticides, PCBs, DDT and unintentionally produced POPs (uPOPs), thus the new POPs pesticides may to a large extent be managed similar to original POPs pesticides.
-However, new approaches are required to manage the industrial POPs chemicals such as polybrominated diphenyl ethers (PBDE) and PFOS, due to their global use in industrial processes, waste (especially electronic appliances) and recycling streams.
+As Eritrea has already gained some experience in conducting inventories and drafting action plans for the elimination of pesticides, PCBs, DDT, and unintentionally produced POPs (uPOPs), thus the new POPs pesticides may be to a large extent be managed similar to original POPs pesticides.
+However, new approaches are required to manage the industrial POPs chemicals such as brominated diphenyl ethers (BDE) and PFOS, due to their global use in industrial processes, waste (especially electronic appliances) and recycling streams.
 For such chemicals, new inventory analyses such as supply chain, material flow and stakeholder analyses would be required to cope with the challenges of new POPs chemical risks posed by consumer products in use and in the market.
-The experience gained by the following projects will be used, if possible: